JeyKul/OOBE/readme.md

 ms-cxh://FRX                                       | ↑↑↑↑↑↑
 ms-cxh://FRXAAD                                    | Starts a Microsoft Login
 ms-cxh://FRXRDX                                    | Way to access Demo Content and Apps??
+If you click advanced config bricks oobe user... ms-cxh://RDXPOSTOOBE                               | ↑↑↑↑↑↑ ms-cxh://RDXRACSKU                                 | ↑↑↑↑↑↑
+ms-cxh://RDXPOSTOOBEINCLUSIVE                      | ↑↑↑↑↑↑ But another UI!
+ms-cxh://RDXRACSKUINCLUSIVE                        | ↑↑↑↑↑↑
-If you click advanced config bricks oobe user... ms-cxh://NTH                                       | Launches with an Error then bricks oobe user if you click retry. ms-cxh://NTHAAD                                    | Launches a Windows Hello setup.
-If you click next, you get error. if you click skip it bricks oobe user, lol ms-cxh://NTHAADNGCFIXME                            |  you get error. if you click skip it bricks oobe user, lol ms-cxh://NTHAADNGCONLY                             |
+ms-cxh://NTH                                       | Launches with an Error then bricks oobe user if you click retry. ms-cxh://NTHAAD                                    | Launches a Windows Hello setup.
+If you click next, you get error. if you click skip it bricks oobe user, lol ms-cxh://NTHAADNGCFIXME                            | You get error. if you click skip it bricks oobe user, lol ms-cxh://NTHAADNGCONLY                             | Restarts you into fallback and if you click next starts the normal one. ms-cxh://NTHAADNGCRESET                            | ↑↑↑↑↑↑ ms-cxh://NTHAADRECOVERY                            | Starts a Window, telling you that theres a problem, then same as above. ms-cxh://NTHAADORMDM                               | Boom (breaks oobe user??????) ms-cxh://NTHENTORMDM                               | ↑↑↑↑↑↑ ms-cxh://NTHENTNGCFIXME                            | Opens a force Windows Hello setup! ms-cxh://NTHENT                                    | ↑↑↑↑↑↑ ms-cxh://NTHENTNGCONLY                             | ↑↑↑↑↑↑ ms-cxh://NTHENTNGCRESET                            | ↑↑↑↑↑↑ ms-cxh://NTHMSA                                    | Restarts OOBE ms-cxh://NTHNGCUPSELL                              | Create a Pin -> Fail -> Probaly brick ms-cxh://FRXSURFACEHUB                             | Restarts OOBE and breaks when i do Shift + F10 ms-cxh://INCLUSIVETEST                             | Restarts OOBE ms-cxh://ATEST                                     | Seems to restart OOBE ms-cxh://MSACFLPINRESET                            | Error -> if abort -> Fallback -> OOBE
-ms-cxh://NTHAADNGCRESET                            |
-ms-cxh://NTHAADRECOVERY                            |
-ms-cxh://NTHENT                                    |
-ms-cxh://NTHENTORMDM                               |
-ms-cxh://NTHAADORMDM                               | Boom (breaks oobe user??????)
-ms-cxh://NTHENTNGCFIXME                            | Opens a force Windows Hello setup! ms-cxh://NTHENTNGCONLY                             |
-ms-cxh://NTHENTNGCRESET                            |
-ms-cxh://NTHMSA                                    |
-ms-cxh://NTHNGCUPSELL                              |
-ms-cxh://RDXPOSTOOBE                               |
-ms-cxh://RDXPOSTOOBEINCLUSIVE                      |
-ms-cxh://RDXRACSKU                                 |
-ms-cxh://RDXRACSKUINCLUSIVE                        |
-ms-cxh://FRXSURFACEHUB                             |
-ms-cxh://INCLUSIVETEST                             |
-ms-cxh://ATEST                                     | Seems to restart OOBE
-ms-cxh://MSACFLPINRESET                            |
-ms-cxh://MSACFLPINRESETSIGNIN                      |
-ms-cxh://MSASSPR                                   |
+ms-cxh://MSACFLPINRESETSIGNIN                      | "You need a Internet connection" *Breaks OOBE User* ms-cxh://MSASSPR                                   | ↑↑↑↑↑↑
-ms-cxh://AADPINRESETAUTH                           |
+ms-cxh://AADPINRESETAUTH                           | ↑↑↑↑↑↑
-ms-cxh://AADSSPR                                   |
+ms-cxh://AADSSPR                                   | Error -> Fallback -> OOBE
-ms-cxh://AADSSPRV2                                 |
+ms-cxh://AADSSPRV2                                 | ↑↑↑↑↑↑
-ms-cxh://AADWEBAUTH                                |
-ms-cxh://MOSETMDMCONNECTTOWORKPROVISIONINGPROGRESS |
-ms-cxh://NTHEXPEDITEDUPDATE                        |
+ms-cxh://AADWEBAUTH                                | "You need a Internet connection", thats it.. really ms-cxh://MOSETMDMCONNECTTOWORKPROVISIONINGPROGRESS | Weird smol OOBE for Domain shit? ms-cxh://NTHEXPEDITEDUPDATE                        | Blackscreen with a "Busy" Cursor -> Desktop but no Taskbar?
+We are DefaultUser0! -> Restart = brick ahahhaha